applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 Now let's perform some database searches.
 You can run the remaining code cells in this section a few times to experiment with searching different query sequences against the same reference database.

 This next cell, which is the one that actually performs the database searches, will take a little bit of time to run (maybe up to a minute or two).
 There is some code in this cell that will track the runtime.
 As it's running, think about how many query sequences we're searching against how many reference sequences, and refer back to the number of sequences in the full reference database.
-Does this strategy seem scalable to millions or sequences, which as mentioned above might be our ultimate goal?
+Does this strategy seem scalable to millions of sequences, which as mentioned above might be our ultimate goal?
 When you know the per-sequence runtime of this search, estimate how long it would take to do this in seconds for one million sequences.
 Convert the time in seconds to a unit that will be more meaningful to you.

 ```python
 >>> start_time = time.time()